Open Bible Data Home About News OET Key

 ῥήγνυνται οἱ ἀσκοί

 Here Jesus implies that the new wine, when it ferments, will expand and burst the skins, which are old and so no longer able to stretch.
-If it would be helpful in your language, you could make this idea more explicit.
+You could include this information if that would be helpful to your readers.
 Alternate translation: [when the wine ferments, the skins cannot stretch and are burst]

 Note 6 topic: grammar-connect-logic-contrast